 To view the publisher’s app support info, follow these steps:

-Search or browse for the app, and then tap or click it.
+Search or browse for the app, then tap or click it.

 If you can't find the info you need from the publisher, try posting your questions to the Windows forum

-to get answers from other people that use Windows.
+to get answers from other people who use Windows.